Shuffle algebras for quivers and wheel conditions: The shuffle algebra and combinatorics of words

 with $w = [k_1^{(x_1)}\dots k_n^{(x_n)}]$ a non-increasing word, as any further pre-moves or post-moves would be trivial.
 But if $w$ as above is not non-increasing, then any pre-move will make $k_1^{(x_1)}$ strictly increase, while any post-move will make $k_n^{(x_n)}$ strictly decrease (this is an easy consequence of relations \eqref{eqn:quadratic 2} and \eqref{eqn:quadratic 4}).
 Since there are finitely many choices for $k_1$ and $k_n$ as elements of $I$, this means that after finitely many moves the exponent $x_1$ must strictly decrease and the exponent $x_n$ must strictly increase.
 Thus, we can divide every branch of the game into two parts: \\

 \emph{Part I: while $x_1 \geq x_n$}.
 By the preceding two sentences, this part of the game can last at most $(d_1 - d_n) \cdot |I|$ moves.
 We want to show that any exponents $x_1,\dots,x_n$ encountered in \eqref{eqn:mon f} during this part are sandwiched between $\min(d_1,\dots,d_n)$ and $\max(d_1,\dots,d_n)$.
 Indeed, let's see that this property is preserved under a pre-move (the case of a post-move is analogous, and we leave it to the interested reader).
-Since a pre-move comes after a post-move, then just before the pre-move we have:
+Since a pre-move\footnote{Except for the very first pre-move in the game, but that one can only increase the exponents by a bounded amount, so it does not affect our overall argument} comes after a post-move, then just before the pre-move we have:

 By assumption, the maximum of the $x_k$'s (namely $x_1$) and the minimum of the $x_k$'s (namely $x_2$) are contained between $\min(d_1,\dots,d_n)$ and $\max(d_1,\dots,d_n)$.
 After the pre-move, the exponents will change according to: